-- The firm shall establish policies and procedures designed to provide 34. it with reasonable assurance that: - Appropriate consultation takes place on difficult or (a) contentious matters; - Sufficient resources are available to enable appropriate (b) consultation to take place; - The nature and scope of, and conclusions resulting from, (c) such consultations are documented and are agreed by both the individual seeking consultation and the individual consulted; and - Conclusions resulting from consultations are implemented; (d) - Aus 34.1 The reasons alternative courses of action from consultations were undertaken, are documented.
+- 34. The firm shall establish policies and procedures designed to provide it with reasonable assurance that: - (a) Appropriate consultation takes place on difficult or contentious matters; - (b) Sufficient resources are available to enable appropriate consultation to take place; - The nature and scope of, and conclusions resulting from, such consultations are documented and are agreed by both the individual seeking consultation and the individual consulted; and - (d) Conclusions resulting from consultations are implemented; or - Aus 34.1 The reasons alternative courses of action from consultations were undertaken, are documented.
 (Ref: Para.
 A36-A40)